ansari-1417/Centipede-Game-Remake/README.md

 ## Features
 - This game includes all the basic features from the original centipede game.
 - Centipede's speed as well as number of total mushrooms increasing with each advancing level.
-- The game menu includes functionalities such as newgame, resume, instructions, controls, highscores, settings and exit game.
+- The game menu includes functionalities such as newgame, resume, instructions, controls, highscores, settings, themes and exit game.

 ### Additional Features
 - Additional sprites are added to add an aesthetic modern look.